ietf-wg-aipref/wg-materials/ietf124/minutes.md

 * Lila Bailey: Accessibility tools
     * Many use the tools we're talking about here
-    * If the only answer to those making htis tools is "too bad, you can't follow our standard", then I think we're doing something wrong
+    * If the only answer to those making these tools is "too bad, you can't follow our standard", then I think we're doing something wrong

 * Ted Hardie: We're looking at this as a hierarchy
     * Category of unknown uses